 Other natives thought to have utilized the area were likely related to the historic Caddo Indians.
-Local legend speaks of the thermal springs as constituting a neutral ground in which various tribes, even those at war with each other, could co-exist in peace, at least temporarily.
+Local legend speaks of the thermal springs as constituting a neutral ground in which various tribes, even at war, could co-exist in peace, at least temporarily.

-Afterward, President Thomas Jefferson sent out several expeditions to explore the new territory.
-One of these was the famous Louis & Clark Expedition, who explored the Pacific Northwest.
-Another was the Hunter-Dunbar Expedition which was tasked with exploring “the hot springs” and the “Washita” River and in present-day Arkansas and Louisiana.
-In December 1804, Dr. George Hunter and William Dunbar traveled up the Ouachita River where they made a four-week study of the hot springs.
-Though they were unable to discover the springs’ water source, they found a lone log cabin and a few rudimentary shelters used by people already visiting the springs for their healing properties.
+Afterward, President Thomas Jefferson sent several expeditions to explore the new territory.
+One was the famous Louis & Clark Expedition, which explored the Pacific Northwest.
+Another was the Hunter-Dunbar Expedition, which explored “the hot springs” and the “Washita” River in present-day Arkansas and Louisiana.
+In December 1804, Dr. George Hunter and William Dunbar traveled up the Ouachita River, studying the hot springs for four weeks.
+Though they could not discover the springs’ water source, they found a lone log cabin and a few rudimentary shelters used by people already visiting the springs for their healing properties.

-In 1807, a Lousiana planter Emmanuel Prudhomme became the first permanent settler of what would become the village of Hot Springs, and he was soon joined by others.
-The site soon attracted regular visitors, as people sought the reputed beneficial effects of the thermal springs.
+In 1807, a Lousiana planter Emmanuel Prudhomme became the first permanent settler of the village of Hot Springs, and others soon joined him.
+The site soon attracted regular visitors as people sought the reputed beneficial effects of the thermal springs.

 The accommodations at Hot Springs were not praiseworthy in the early 1800s, as noted by one visitor:

 “The accommodations for using the water are so entirely deficient that it would not be wonderful if but little was affected by them.
-The sweat house is rudely constructed with boards, which but partially exclude the air; and the mouth of it is stopped by a blanket.
-The patient has to come into the open air to dry himself, hurry on his clothes and go home.”
+The sweat house is rudely constructed with boards, which partially exclude the air, and a blanket stops the mouth of it.
+The patient has to come into the open air to dry himself, hurry on his clothes, and go home.”

 On August 24, 1818, the Quapaw Indians ceded the land around the hot springs to the United States in a treaty.
-Arkansas became its own territory in 1819 and the following year, the Arkansas Territorial Legislature requested that the springs and adjoining mountains be set aside as a federal reservation.
-The same year, another treaty designated southwest Arkansas for Choctaw resettlement, but this was amended in 1825 to redirect the Choctaw to Oklahoma.
+Arkansas became its own territory in 1819, and the following year, the Arkansas Territorial Legislature requested that the springs and adjoining mountains be set aside as a federal reservation.
+The same year, another treaty designated southwest Arkansas for Choctaw resettlement, amended in 1825 to redirect the Choctaw to Oklahoma.